b9nn/HuntingExoPlanets/README.md

 We welcome contributions!
 Please see our contributing guidelines for details.

-## 📄 License

 This project is part of the NASA Space Apps Challenge 2024.

 ## 🙏 Acknowledgments

 - NASA Exoplanet Archive for providing the datasets
-- NASA Space Apps Challenge community
+- NASA Space Apps Hackathon
-- Scikit-learn, SHAP, and Dash communities for excellent tools
+- Scikit-learn for excellent tools

 ## 📞 Support